Return to Home Page

 Test bench

-This is where I started building the hardware for the project.
+The test bench is where I started building the hardware for the project.
 It consists of an IKE instrument cluster, steering wheel buttons, BMBT screen, and wiring via terminal blocks for easy prototyping.
 I built this so that I didn’t have to sit in the car for extended periods of time writing code.

 Test sled

-I started building the sled after I realized I needed to miniaturize the design.
 I needed a way for the RPi power to be turned off and on with the car, and I wanted to reduce the dependency on the European TV Tuner Module.

 ToC